kategable/workloom/libs/data-access/hr/README.md

-# lib-data-access-hr
+# data-access-hr

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test lib-data-access-hr` to execute the unit tests.
+Run `nx test data-access-hr` to execute the unit tests.